GuilleMarc/pdsnd_github/README.md

 ### Description
 Bike transportation is an efficient and agile alternative for users in big and crowded cities.
-Based on bike-user traffic data from three major US cities, a simple python script reads, processes data, and allows a user to interact with a terminal to compute basic statistics and patterns of bike usage patterns.
+Based on bike-user traffic data from three major US cities, a simple python script was written to read and process data, such that users can interact with a terminal and compute basic statistics and patterns of bike usage patterns.

 ### Files used
 bikeshare_final.py